Summertime is here (finally)! That means more time spent at splash parks, at the beach, playgrounds, and parks.

 Water Bottles

-I’ve always really loved the Thermoflask brand of water bottles because they’re really sturdy, they keep my kids’ drinks cool for hours, and they’re easy to clean.
+The Thermoflask brand of water bottles is a great choice because they’re really sturdy, they keep kids’ drinks cool for hours, and they’re easy to clean.

 And sometimes that extra summertime fun will require some extra equipment.

-Here are some of the things that I found to be really helpful whenever we needed to bring a few extra things along:
+Here are some of the things that are really helpful whenever you need to bring a few extra things along:

 Folding Wagon for Carrying Extra Supplies or the Kids

-These range anywhere from $60 to $130 on Amazon, and I also see them for sale often in the local neighborhood sale groups.
+These range anywhere from $60 to $130 on Amazon, and you can also often find them for sale in the local neighborhood sale groups.

 Life Jacket for Any Open Water or Pool Play